NieneB/InternshipReport/index.md

 Eventually, the field-names that had no category assigned, in the previous research by the RCE, had to be classified as well.
 This to have more coverage and amount of field-names.

-The classification was done in R. See <a class="xref" href=#"> appendix $$ </a> for the script.
+The classification was done in R. See <a class="xref" href="#"> appendix $$ </a> for the script.
 A field-name can consist out of multiple words with a different meaning and multiple categories and lemmings can be assigned to one field name.
 The classification provided by the RCE was used.
 This contained per category, different codes and alternative words that signifies the same.

 The script runs through all the field-names and all the possible categories, to match which category was applicable.
 These categories are given in <a class='xref' href="#field-name-cat"> table $$ </a> with the amount of classes before  and after the classification in R. In the <a class="xref" href="categories-field-names-form-rce">  appendix $$ </a> a total overview of the categories and the names and alternative names can be found.